-The City of Kissimmee is working on several projects (Vine Street Redevelopment, Downtown Kissimmee Intermodal Center Parking Garage, and Shingle Creek Regional Trail) that will have a long-lasting positive influence on the future of the City.
+The City of Kissimmee is working on several projects (Vine Street Redevelopment, Downtown Kissimmee Intermodal Center Parking Garage, Shingle Creek Regional Trail, and the Land Development Code Update) that will have a long-lasting positive influence on the future of the City.

 *** COMPLETED ***